coronalabs/corona-docs/markdown/tutorial/basics/anonymousFunctions/index.markdown

 ## Conclusion

 As you can see, anonymous functions and closures provide a powerful way to keep track of variable instances on a <nobr>per-function</nobr> basis.
-In the context of Corona, this allows you to pass parameters to functions in which you normally don't control the <nobr>passed-in</nobr> content.
+In the context of CORONA_CORE_PRODUCT, this allows you to pass parameters to functions in which you normally don't control the <nobr>passed-in</nobr> content.